German shepherds are remarkable animals, and it is easy to see why the AKC identifies them as the 2nd most popular breed.

 It doesn’t matter who trains your shepherd, as long as he gets the training he needs and deserves.
 Just be sure to scrutinize any potential trainer carefully before enlisting their help, and try to find one that has experience training German shepherds, if possible.

-Let us know all about your German shepherd training experiences in the comments below.
+Let us know all about your German shepherd obedience training experiences in the comments below.

 You May Also Like…